Sanmeet-EWU/cscd-350-project-stella/developer-guidelines.md

 Step 6.
 Run dart pages from takethat_project/lib/main.dart

 ### How to test the software
+While in the project directory in the terminal/powershell run " flutter test"

 ### How to add new tests.
+Add new test cases under takethat_project/test/
+Tests have the naming convention 'feature_test.dart'

 ### How to build a release of the software.
-Describe any tasks
-that are not automated.
-For example, should a developer update a version number (in code and documentation) prior to invoking the build system?
-Are there any sanity checks a developer should perform after building a release?